 And why shouldn’t they be FoxNews/ Sean Hannity/ Glenn Beck fans?
-The more people are focused on the imaginary loss of freedoms and a fantastical incipient police state, the less people are focused on the increasing hegemony of moneyed interests buying politicians (Democrat and Republican) and their corresponding legislative influence.
+The more people are focused on the imaginary loss of freedoms and a fantastical incipient police state, the less people are focused on the increasing hegemony of moneyed interests buying politicians, both Democrat and Republican, and their corresponding legislative influence.
 And contrary to the aforementioned paranoid belief, this emergent plutocracy couldn’t give less of a fuck about limiting individual freedoms.
 So long as individuals lack power, representation and, perhaps most importantly, money, they can have all the goddamn freedom they want.
 That means you and me and Alex Jones and every FoxNews viewer who can’t afford the price of admission.

-And to better understand just what this sort of society looks like, one need only look to a country like Nigeria.
-Having recently spent time there, I can tell you that it has all of the freedoms, and more, of the US.
-Hell, for all you FoxNews Libertarians and Alex Jones sycophants out there, you’ll be happy to know that you don’t even have to drive on the correct side of the road!
+To better understand what this sort of society looks like, one need only look to a country like Nigeria.
+Having recently spent time there, I can tell you that it has all of the freedoms, and many more, of the U.S. Hell, for all you FoxNews Libertarians and Alex Jones sycophants out there, you’ll be happy to know that you don’t even have to drive on the correct side of the road!
 Drive wherever the fuck you want, whenever you want, however you want!
-And don’t worry about building, health, and safety codes, forget about parking permits—this is a Libertarian’s utopia!
-This is absolute personal liberation from oppressive governmental control!
+And don’t worry about building, health, and safety codes, forget about parking permits—Nigeria is a Libertarian’s utopia!
+It is absolute personal liberation from oppressive governmental control.

-But at least they don’t live under the threat of an inimical free nationalized healthcare system that commie-pinko-leftist-socialist-Democrats want to impose on America.
+But at least Nigerians don’t live under the threat of an inimical free nationalized healthcare system that commie-pinko-leftist-socialist-Democrats want to impose on America.
 Of course, their healthcare system is ranked 187 out of 190 world countries, and the nation has an average life expectancy of 52 years while one-in-five children die before the age of five.
-You can get moderately better healthcare when you can afford it, which is fairly difficult when a high school teacher earns only $1,900 a year and a doctor in a public hospital only $6,700 (that’s not a typo, it is truly only five figures).
+You can get moderately better healthcare when you can afford it, which is fairly difficult when a high school teacher earns only $1,900 a year and a doctor in a public hospital only $6,700 (that’s not a typo).

 Funny to think that the occupants of a country in which personal freedom exceeds even the bounds of Glenn Beck’s particularly lusty vision should also want more, not less centralized government.